Ubiqu0/Ubiquo/README.md

 python hello_world.py
 ```

 then go to your device control room and click **Connect**.
-After the connection is established, press the w key and check its reception at the RPI terminal.
+After the connection is established, press the **w** key and check its reception at the RPI terminal.

 ## Send telemetry

-You can send information back to the control room.  shows an example on how to do it.
-The example send a python dictionary every second.
-The control room is expected to receive a dictionary with a maximum size of eight keys.

 You can send information back to the control room. [send_telemetry.py](https://github.com/Ubiqu0/Ubiquo/blob/main/examples/hello_world_telemetry.py) shows an example of how to do it.
 It sends a python dictionary every second.
 The control room is expected to receive a dictionary with a maximum size of eight keys.
 The keys must be named ```t1,...,t8```, and the values are given by a list in the format ```['Variable name',value]``` or ```['Variable name',value, min, max]```.